National Transportation Safety Board: Organization

 Formally, the "National Transportation Safety Board" refers to a five-manager investigative board whose five members are nominated by the President and confirmed by the Senate for five-year terms.
+Board members may continue to serve until a successor is confirmed and takes office.
 No more than three of the five members may be from the same political party.
-One of the five board members is nominated as the Chair by the President and then approved by the Senate for a fixed 2-year term; another is designated as vice-chair and becomes acting chair when there is no formal chair.
+One of the five board members is nominated as the chair by the President and then approved by the Senate for a fixed three-year term; another is designated as vice-chair for a fixed three-year term and who becomes acting chair when there is no formal chair.
 This board is authorized by Congress under Chapter 11, Title 49 of the United States Code to investigate civil aviation, highway, marine, pipeline, and railroad accidents and incidents.
 This five-member board is authorized to establish and manage separate sub-offices for highway, marine, aviation, railroad, pipeline, and hazardous materials investigations.

 Since its creation, the NTSB's primary mission has been "to determine the probable cause of transportation accidents and incidents and to formulate safety recommendations to improve transportation safety (in the USA)".
 Based on the results of investigations within its jurisdiction, the NTSB issues formal safety recommendations to agencies and institutions with the power to implement those recommendations.
 The NTSB considers safety recommendations to be its primary tool for preventing future civil transportation accidents.
 However, the NTSB does not have the authority to enforce its safety recommendations.